 On 14th September 2011, Australian Recoveries & Collections mailed out an amnesty offer to drivers regarding ANCP 'fines'.
-This amnesty offer is a disgrace and no-one should accept it without either seeking legal advice or at least reading this page.
+This amnesty offer should not be accepted by anyone without either seeking legal advice or at least reading this page.
 This page examines the amnesty offer in detail.
 Each line of the letter is examined.
 The lines from the letter are in italics, and my comments are in the bullet points.
 (If you haven't received a letter but want to know what it looks like, just read the lines in italics).
 My comments represent my opinion.

 1. Australian Recoveries & Collections P/L has been successful in negotiating a reduced settlement offer for you”

 - Australian National Car Parks and Australian Recoveries & Collections are the same company, with the same shareholders and directors.
-There was no negotiation at all between these two companies.
-The owners of the companies have simply ordered these letters to be printed in the hope of tricking people into paying.
+The owners of the companies have simply ordered these letters to be printed in the hope people pay them.
 Simple as that.
 They can make you a reduced offer, but any suggestion of a “negotiation” between Australian National Car Parks and Australian Recoveries & Collections taking place is questionable in my opinion as they are owned and run by the same people.

 2. Australian National Car Parks is offering a 14 day amnesty of $66.00 as a full and final payment of the $173.00 current outstanding debt

 - Drivers have advised me in the past (before this amnesty offer), that when they have rung ARC, ARC have offered them a reduced settlement of $88.00 or $66.00.
 It therefore appears that ARC have standing orders at all times to accept $88.00 or $66.00.
-To suggest that this is a special deal, and that the offer lapses in 14 days appears to me to be misleading, as the offer has always been there.
-It is not a special offer at all, and to dress it up as such is misleading.
+To suggest that this is a special deal, and that the offer lapses in 14 days appears to me to be questionable, as the offer has always been there.